This 4th of July Puppy Chow featuring M&Ms and pretzels is a fun and patriotic dessert, perfect for any July 4th celebration!

 How do you make 4th of July Puppy Chow?

 Puppy chow is wonderfully simple to make.
 I’ve heard rumors that it was a staple of middle school home ec class in the Midwest for years (which concerns me slightly, but I think the point is that it’s easy to make).
-Just melt chocolate and butter together in a microwave-safe bowl in the microwave and stir until mixture is smooth.
-Then stir in peanut butter, vanilla extract, and salt.
+Just melt 6 ounces of chocolate and 2 tablespoons of butter together in a microwave-safe bowl in the microwave and stir until mixture is smooth.
+Then stir in 1/2 cup creamy peanut butter, 1/2 teaspoon vanilla extract, and 1/2 teaspoon salt.

 You’ll notice that my recipe calls for semisweet chocolate rather than chocolate chips.
 You can use chocolate chips, but chocolate chips are actually made to hold their shape rather than melt (think of how you want an actual chunk of chocolate in your chocolate chip cookie, not just a melted pool of chocolate).
-So whenever your recipe calls for you to melt chocolate, choose a bar like this one rather than chips.
+So whenever your recipe calls for you to melt chocolate, choose to chop up something like this Ghirardelli chocolate bar rather than using chips.

-Next, you pour your Chex cereal into a large bowl and add in the chocolate-peanut butter mixture.
+Next, pour 8 cups of rice Chex cereal into a large bowl and add in the chocolate-peanut butter mixture.
 Stir gently until all pieces are coated.

 Spread onto cookie sheet in a single layer to cool.

-When cool, put into a large bowl and gently stir in pretzels and M&Ms. The pretzels and M&Ms aren’t traditionally part of the recipe, but I love the savory/sweet combination they make.
+When cool, put into a large bowl and gently stir in 2 cups of pretzels and 2 cups of M&Ms. The pretzels and M&Ms aren’t traditionally part of the recipe, but I love the savory/sweet combination they make.
 That’s it!
 Serve and watch your guests devour this in minutes.